 Keeping ahead of kitten season is truly a community effort.
 We often receive questions regarding how to help.
 The answer starts with you: DON’T BE A KIT-NAPPER!
 When we find a litter of kittens, our good-hearted instincts tell us to take them to our local shelter.
 Unfortunately, we may be doing more harm than good to these kittens by removing them from their nesting place.

 Kittens should stay with their mothers until they are at least eight weeks old when they are able to get spayed/neutered and find their forever homes!
-You can call one of our two Wellness Clinics for low-cost spay/neuter and veterinary services at 412-345-7300 x.
+You can call our Vet Clinic for low-cost spay/neuter and veterinary services at 412-345-7300 x.
 211